 Sewing supplies – easy t-shirt refashion

-Here’s how to make your own ruffle tunic from a t-shirt
+Here’s how to make your own ruffle t-shirt

-Use your fabric scissors to cut across that line.
+Use your fabric scissors to cut along those lines.

-For the ruffle pieces, you have to multiply the connector length by 1.5.
-Then, decide how tall you want your finished ruffle to be.
-Keep in mind that after sewing the layers together and hemming, the ruffles end up about 1 inch shorter.
+Now, decide how tall you want your finished ruffles to be.
+Keep in mind that after sewing the layers together and hemming, the ruffles will end up about 1 inch shorter.

-It’s easier to hem your ruffle piece before gathering it, so do that first.
+It’s easier to hem your ruffle pieces before gathering then, so do that next.

 After that, baste two lines around the top edge to gather your ruffle, then pull on the basting threads.
-You should gather your ruffle to the same length as each connector piece.
+You should gather both ruffles to the same length as the connector piece.

-Match the first ruffle (mine is the yellow one) to the top edge of the first connector piece – the right side of the connector piece to the wrong side of the ruffle.
-Stitch, then finish the seam (optional).
+Match the first ruffle to the bottom edge of the t-shirt – right sides together.
+Stitch, then finish the seam.

-Then match the second ruffle (mine is the black one) to the bottom edge of the connector piece, right sides together, and stitch.
+Then match the second ruffle (the larger one) to the bottom edge of the connector piece, right sides together, and stitch.
+Finish the seam.

 Your ruffles should now look like this:

-Press the first two horizontal seams down, towards the skirt, and the last seam up.
+Press the waist seams up.
 After that, topstitch from the outside.

-You have to sew around the circumference of the ruffle tunic to reinforce the horizontal seams and reduce the bulk at the waist.
+I stitched around the circumference of my ruffle t-shirt to reinforce the seams.
 This is the result:

 And that’s all!
-This cute DIY ruffle tunic is so easy to whip up!
+This cute DIY ruffle t-shirt is so easy to whip up!